dhlwing/img2text/README.md

   -h --help             show this screen.
   --ansi                output an ANSI rendering of the image --color               output a colored HTML rendering of the image.
-  --antialias           causes any resizing of the image to use antialiasing --fontSize=<n>        sets font size (in pixels) when outputting HTML,
+  --fontSize=<n>        sets font size (in pixels) when outputting HTML,
                         default: 7
   --maxLen=<n>          resize image so that larger of width or height matches